BenedictJunMa/benedictjunma.github.io/_pages/teaching.md

 nav_order: 6
 ---

+** University of Hong Kong **

-I was a Teaching Assistant in several Postgraduate (PG) and Undergraduate (UG) courses, at the Department of Industrial and Manufacturing Systems Engineering (IMSE), The University of Hong Kong.
+During my PhD, I was a Teaching Assistant in several Postgraduate (PG) and Undergraduate (UG) courses at the Department of Data and Systems Engineering (formerly IMSE).

 IMSE 4135 Systems Integration (UG) [rating: 80.0/100] --- Full Year 2023